astronomer/airflow-guides/guides/airflow-dbt.md

    3. Uses the `dbt ls` command to list all of the models associated with each model selector in the YAML file
    4. Turns the dbt DAG from `manifest.json` into a `Graph` object via the `networkx` library
    5. Uses the methods available on the `Graph` object to figure out the correct set of dependencies for each group of models defined in the YAML file
-   6. Writes the dependencies for each group of models (stored as a list of tuples) as a pickle file to local storage
+   6. Writes the dependencies for each group of models (stored as a list of tuples) as a pickle file to local storage.

     Here is what that Python script looks like in practice: